You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 Patience, passion, and practice are essential to your success in JLPT.

-Your first priority should be to build your vocabulary.
+Your priority should be to build your vocabulary.
 If you have already mastered Hiragana and Katakana, your next step should be to study Kanji.
 Over time, you can increase the number of Kanji you know.

 The Internet offers a variety of tools for this purpose.